Plymouth State University

-Plymouth State University (abbrevriated PSU), formerly Plymouth State College, is a public university in Plymouth, New Hampshire, United States.
-As of fall 2020, Plymouth State University enrolls 4,491 students (3,739 undergraduate students and 752 graduate students).
-The school was founded as Plymouth Normal School in 1871.
+Plymouth State University (PSU) is a public university in Plymouth, New Hampshire, United States.
+It was founded as Plymouth Normal School in 1871.
 Since that time, it has evolved to a teachers college, a state college, and finally to a state university in 2003.
 PSU is part of the University System of New Hampshire.

 History

-The current Plymouth State University traces its origins to 1871, when the state of New Hampshire acquired the Holmes Plymouth Academy to become a teachers college, the "Plymouth Normal School".
-The school would go through two more name changes over the subsequent century, becoming the "Plymouth Teachers College" in 1939 and the "Plymouth State College" in 1963.
+The current Plymouth State University traces its origins to 1808, when the State of New Hampshire established the Holmes Plymouth Academy, a private institution akin to a high school, with some teacher preparation as well.
+It went through several name changes before closing its doors in 1870.
+The building and grounds continued to be used for various educational purposes, including as a seminary and high school.
+On March 15, 1871, the grounds became a public normal school, the Plymouth Normal School.
+Plymouth Normal School was subsequently renamed Plymouth Teacher's College and later Plymouth State College.
 In between these name changes in 1948, the school expanded its curriculum to include graduate degrees.
-The college gained university status from the state in 2003, thus adopting its current name, "Plymouth State University".
+The college was renamed as a university by the New Hampshire General Court in 2003, thus adopting its current name, "Plymouth State University".